George Henry Reis Jr.

 operator at a steel mill.

 George was inducted in the U.S. Army in Cleveland, Ohio, on March 21, 1941, and was sent to Fort Knox, Kentucky, for basic training.
 After his arrival at Ft.
-Knox, he was assigned to C Company, 192nd Tank Battalion to bring the company up to strength.
+Knox, he was assigned to C Company, 192nd Tank Battalion, to bring the company up to strength.
+The company had been an Ohio National Guard Tank Company, so the Army filled the vacancies with men from Ohio.
 It is not known what training he received at Ft.
 Knox.

 In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
 During the maneuvers, the 192nd, which was part of the Red Army, broke through the defenses of the the Blue Army and was on its way to overrun the headquarters of the army when the maneuvers were suddenly cancelled.
 The Blue Army was under the command of General George S. Patton.